PPindel/engine-boost-garage/README.md

     ![obraz](https://user-images.githubusercontent.com/114284732/195987007-ccdec1ee-188d-4c5c-87d9-1a9ce37893dc.png)

-    Address info on every page, a footer with stylized icons leading to social websites, and a small arrow in the bottom left of the page to easily go back to the top of the page.
+    Address info on every page, a footer with stylized icons leading to social websites, and a small arrow in the bottom left of the page to easily go back to the top of the page with implemented smooth scrolling.

 - Gallery: